-|Source:Slate Magazine- Herbert Biberman & Samuel Ornitz-|
+|Source:Slate Magazine- Herbert Biberman & Samuel Ornitz.|

 I blog about political correctness and what I at least see as fascism on a regular basis.
 Perhaps one piece a week, because its such an important issue today with free speech coming under assault practically everywhere in America and even on college campus’ where free speech needs to be at it’s strongest so young people can learn and share views with each other and get as good of an education as possible.

 It started in Congress in 1947 with the House of Representatives starting an investigation with their so-called Un-American Activities Committee doing an investigation about Communists in Hollywood.
 And sure there were Socialists in Hollywood and perhaps even Communists.
 But so what.
 They were also Americans who went to work everyday producing films and other entertainment that had nothing to do with the Cold War and certainly were not on the side of Russia and other Communists states back then.
 At least in the sense of propping them up and trying to make them look better than they actually were.

-There are people on the right-wing and especially Neoconservative fascists on the Far-Right who see Senator Joe McCarthy as a hero and even speak highly of Russian President Vladimir Putin today for his crackdowns on opposition media in Russia and homosexuality in Russia.
+There are people on the right-wing and especially Christian-Nationalist fascists on the Far-Right who have a 1940s and 50s Ozzie and Harriet view of America and who see Senator Joe McCarthy as a hero and even speak highly of Russian President Vladimir Putin today for his crackdowns on opposition media in Russia and homosexuality in Russia.
 And are now backing Donald Trump for president.
 People like Far-Right columnist and author Ann Coulter.
 Who is the real-life Donald Trump who actually believes what The Donald says.
 Even if Trump doesn’t believe his own propaganda.

-The whole world (at least in America especially in Hollywood) listening.
-With Hollywood executives and studio heads being anti-Communist and not able to afford to be associated with Communists or anyone else on the Far-Left in America.
+The whole world (at least in America especially in Hollywood) listening to these House hearings with Hollywood executives and studio heads being anti-Communist and not able to afford to be associated with Communists or anyone else on the Far-Left in America.
 With these Hollywood employees having a choice to either plead the fifth and look very suspicious, or admit to being Socialists and risk not being able to work again ever in Hollywood.
 Even though most of them had kids to take care of and needed to work and earn a living.

 The Hollywood Ten weren’t asked if they had committed any crimes or even knew any criminals.
 Or even associated with organize criminals and mobsters.
 They were put on trial for their political beliefs.
 They were considered guilty by association and communist political beliefs.
 Without any trial even though every American is guaranteed under the First Amendment of the U.S. Constitution to free speech and the constitutional right to believe whatever they want to.